Sitecore/Helix.Docs/helix/principles/sitecore-items/development.rst

 .. admonition:: Sitecore Helix Examples

-    The `Helix Basic Company - ASP.NET Core and Sitecore Content Serialization <https://github.com/Sitecore/Helix.Examples/tree/master/examples/helix-basic-aspnetcore>`__ version of Helix Basic Company uses the Sitecore CLI or SVS to manage Sitecore items for each module.
+    The `Helix Basic Company - ASP.NET Core and Sitecore Content Serialization <https://github.com/Sitecore/Helix.Examples/tree/master/examples/helix-basic-aspnetcore>`__ version of Helix Basic Company is setup with support for using the Sitecore CLI or SVS to manage Sitecore items for each module.

     .. figure:: _static/basic-company-sitecore-serialization-filesystem.png